 The lake trout is principally an inhabitant of large, cool freshwater lakes of northern North America.
-Its range extends from Alaska eastward to the Labrador Peninsula, south to northern New England, and west through New York, the Great Lakes drainage basin, the northern margin of the Mississippi River watershed in Wisconsin and Minnesota, and the headwaters of the Columbia and Fraser Rivers and Vancouver Island, British Columbia.
-The species has been introduced widely in lakes of the West.
-Its principal center of abundance form erly was in the upper Great Lakes (Superior, Michigan, and Huron), where for many years the annual commercial production averaged nearly 15,000,000 pounds.
-It is now in danger of extinction in these waters,as a result of the invasion of the Great Lakes by the parasitic sea lamprey (Petromyzon marinus).
+Its range extends from Alaska eastward to the Labrador Peninsula. south to northern New England, and west through New York, the Great Lakes drainage basin, the northern margin of the Mississippi River watershed in Wisconsin and Minnesota, and the headwaters of the Columbia and Fraser Rivers and Vancouver Island, British Columbia.
+The species has been introduced widely in lakes of the west.
+Its principal center of abundance formerly was in the upper Great Lakes, where for many years the annual commercial production averaged nearly 15 million pounds.
+In recent years, however, predation by the sea lamprey (Petromyzon marinus) has brought the species near extinction in Lakes Huron and Michigan, and has greatly reduced the population in Lake Superior.